Bass Master Marcus Miller |

 Come Together – The Beatles

 Paul McCartney’s slightly ominous bassline sets the tone for this amazing John Lennon-penned Beatles classic.
 It’s a single from the Beatles’ 11th studio album Abbey Road (1969).
-The song shot to the summit of the Billboard Hot 100 in the U.S. and peaked at #4 on the UK singles chart.
+The song shot to the summit of the Billboard Hot 100 and peaked at #4 on the UK singles chart.

 Come Together at Amazon